-To remove the Exclusion message text box, use the mouse to direct the mouse arrow to the "OK" button and left click, or select [Enter].
+To remove the Exclusion message text box, move the mouse to the "OK" button and left click, or select [Enter].

 Verify the status.

 SPs excluded due to hemophilia are automatically coded by the application as "safety exclusion."
 Escort the SP back to the coordinator or to the next component as directed by the Message Center.